Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

   $.SUBRULE($.expression);
 });

-// mismatch token due to typo at "wherrrre", parsing halts and re-syncs to upper rule so
+// mismatched token due to typo at "wherrrre", parsing halts and re-syncs to upper rule so
 // the suffix "wherrrre age > 25" is not parsed. input = "select age from persons wherrrre age > 25";